collocations.org

 Vigorous action is needed to avert the danger of runaway inflation.

-lessen, minimize, reduce | avoid, escape | ignore
+lessen, minimize, reduce

-DANGER + VERB
+danger + VERB

-One of the biggest dangers facing us may be climate change. | The danger lies in becoming too complacent. | Where would they hide if danger threatened?
+One of the biggest dangers facing us may be climate change.

 The biggest danger to gorillas comes from humans.